Ashfaq A Khokhar

 Interest AreasDr.
-Khokhar’s research centers on context-aware wireless networks, computational biology, health care data mining, content-based multimedia modeling, retrieval and multimedia communication, and high-performance algorithms.
+Khokhar’s research spans multiple area including: context-aware Device-to-Device communication; Internet of Things (IoTs), machine leaning and healthcare; computational biology; content-based multimedia data modeling, retrieval and communication; hardware efficient implementation; and high-performance computing.
 He is considered a leading expert in the area of high-performance solutions for multimedia applications, especially those that are data or communication intensive.
-He has contributed to five edited volumes and co-authored nine book chapters, 53 publications in archival journals, and 158 refereed conference papers.
-His research has been supported by National Science Foundation (NSF), National Institutes of Health.
-In the recent past, United States Army, the Department of Homeland Security, and the Air Force Office of Scientific Research.
+He has contributed to five edited volumes and co-authored nine book chapters, 74 publications in archival journals, and 185 refereed conference papers.
+His research has been supported by National Science Foundation (NSF), National Institutes of Health, United States Army, the Department of Homeland Security, and the Air Force Office of Scientific Research.

-2. X. Xu, R. Ansari, A. Khokhar, and A. Vasilakos, “Hierarchical Data Aggregation using Compressive Sensing (HDACS) in WSNs,” ACM Transactions on Sensor Networks, October 2014. (accepted to appear)
+- X. Xu, R. Ansari, A. Khokhar, and A. Vasilakos, “Hierarchical Data Aggregation using Compressive Sensing (HDACS) in WSNs,” ACM Transactions on Sensor Networks, October 2015.